 Here is a day of scan checklist.

 Participants in our studies are compensated for each visit.
-In order to pay you, we need you to complete a payment form which will ask for mailing address, phone number, social security number, and signature.
-Participation in research is considered taxable income, therefore we must collect your SSN for payment.
-The information is kept in a locked file by our lab program coordinator until your visit is complete and then transferred to our administration staff for processing and distribution.
-The checks may take up to 2-3 weeks to be mailed.
+In order to compensate you, we need you to complete a payment form which may ask for name, mailing address, phone number, email address, and signature.
+For studies earning less than $300, your compensation will be in the form of an e-gift card emailed to address provided, usually within 2-3 weeks after completion of all study visits.
+Participation in research is considered taxable income, therefore if participation in our studies results in earnings more than $600 per calendar year, you may be required to provide your SSN or W-9 and would receive check payments thereafter.
+This information is kept in a locked file by our lab program coordinator until your visit is complete and then transferred to our administration staff for processing and distribution.
+When payment is made by check, the checks may take up to 4-6 weeks to be mailed.
 You will be contacted by our lab if we are notified that any additional information is required for payment/distribution.
-If you haven’t received your check within 4 weeks from last day of participation, please contact our lab
+If you haven’t received your check or e-gift card within 6 weeks from last day of participation, please contact our lab!